 There’s a good chance that AlignerCo will be able to correct your diastema, especially if it’s a mild or moderate case.
 But you’ll still need to complete an impression kit so their dentists can thoroughly evaluate your condition and make the right call.

-SmileDirectClub is easily the best-known brand of home teeth aligners on the market today.
-They’ve been straightening teeth since 2014 and served over 750,000 customers to date.
-With over 300 SmileShops and a nighttime-only option, they’re a highly convenient option.
+SmileDirectClub is easily the best-known brand of at-home teeth aligners on the market today.
+They’ve been straightening teeth since 2014 and served over one million customers to date.
+With over 300 SmileShops and a nighttime-only plan, they’re a highly convenient service.

-- SmileDirectClub is more experienced than their competitors
+- SmileDirectClub is more experienced than their competitors.

-- SmileDirectClub has over 300 SmileShops located across the U.S. where you can get a free teeth scan and skip the impression kit
+- SmileDirectClub has over 300 SmileShops located across the U.S. where you can get a free teeth scan and skip the impression kit.

-- Through SmilePay, every customer can receive financing, no credit check required
+- Through SmilePay, every customer can receive financing, no credit check required.

-- SmileDirectClub’s Nighttime Aligners allow you to complete your treatment by wearing aligners just 10 hours per day
+- SmileDirectClub’s Nighttime Aligners allow you to complete your treatment by wearing aligners just 10 hours per day.

-- SmileDirectClub has a mixed track record of customer service quality
+- SmileDirectClub has a mixed track record of customer service quality.

-- SmileDirectClub uses a mixed team of orthodontists and general dentists
+- SmileDirectClub uses a mixed team of orthodontists and general dentists.

-- They used to have a manufacturing partnership with Align Technology (makers of Invisalign) but now they produce their aligners in-house
+- They used to have a manufacturing partnership with Align Technology (makers of Invisalign) but now they produce their aligners in-house.

-- SmileDirectClub charges an additional $99 fee for retainers after treatment
+- SmileDirectClub charges an additional $99 fee for retainers after treatment.

 Just like the other three providers above, SmileDirectClub is very capable of correcting teeth spacing.
 But again, they’ll need to examine the condition of your teeth before making any promises!